Lillgrund Wind Farm

 Lillgrund Wind Farm is located about 10 km off the coast of southern Sweden, just south of the Öresund Bridge, where average wind speeds are 8 to 10 m/s.
 With 48 wind turbines (Siemens SWT-2.3-93) and a capacity of 110 megawatts (MW), Lillgrund is Sweden's largest offshore wind farm.

 It was designed to meet the domestic electricity demand of more than 60,000 homes.
 The farm's turbines have a rotor diameter of 93 metres and a total height of 115 metres.

 A 2016 study found no significant effect on marine life.

-The music video for "Peroxide" by British-Swedish singer Ecco2K was filmed at Lillgrund Wind Farm in January, 2020.
+The music video for "Peroxide", a song by British-Swedish singer Ecco2K included on his studio album E (2019), was filmed at the Lillgrund Wind Farm.